nainappa/aXe-chrome-accessibility/README.md

 2. aXescannerWithRules() - This method scans the a11y violations with the given rules by using aXe-core
 3. googleChromeScanner() - This method scans the page by using GoogleChrome accessibility-developer-tools

-[GoogleChrome accessibility-developer-tools][2] returns a meaningful Java object which is used for reporting later. where as [aXe-core][1] returns violation in form of json.
+[GoogleChrome accessibility-developer-tools][2] returns a meaningful Java object which is used for reporting later.
+Where as [aXe-core][1] returns violation in form of json.
 This response is parsed for reporting purpose.
 After scanning  is done, the tool creates a folder called "Accessibility Results" and inside that folder, it creates a Time stamped PDF file with all the violations listed.
-So, each time when you call this method, it generates the PDF with the violations at that point of time.
+So, each time when you call this method, it generates a PDF with the violations at that point of time.

 ## Better Practices ##